As usual, I always begin by thinking whenever I see failure in road

 We are adequate with road coverage.
 Every nook and corner of the

 country is connected.
-We are enough with the length.
-Length of roads has out
+We are done with the length.
+The length of roads has outnumbered the technology involved.
+Now, what we need is advancement of

 technologies with the change.